 Listen to your body during the 6 weeks you do this program.
 Do not risk wearing your body down with unnecessary extra exercises, but add in additional simple, non-CNS stimulating movements at your own desire.

-Squats and Milk – Dietary Tips for the 20 Rep Squat Program
+Dietary Tips for the 20 Rep Squat Program (Squats and Milk)

 In order to get big, you definitely have to eat big.

 During this program you will certainly consume lots of calories purposely, but do not waste your calories on junk food.
 You need to consider both the quantity and quality of the calories you are eating.
-If the amount of food you need to begins to add up on your bank account, you can use my Ibotta Referral Code and begin using the Ibotta App to save money on all of your groceries!

 The 20 rep squat was initially known as the squat and milk program because milk was the nutritional secret weapon of the 20 rep squat program.